tengu-team/layer-kafka-persist/README.md

 ## Mongodb behaviour
 - In Mongodb, a database with the name `cot` is created.
 For every subscribed topic, a collection with the same name is created.

+## RabbitMQ behaviour
+- A single vhost will be created per charm name.
+For example, the charm units `persist/0` and `persist/1` will create a single vhost named `persist`.
+- The default exchange format `fanout` is used.

 ## Authors